Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Main Proofs

 where the second equality comes from recognizing that $\paren*{\Psi^{k}(\bX)^T\Psi^{k}(\bX)}^{-1}$ is a diagonal matrix with $i$-th diagonal entry equal to $N(\node_i)^{-1}$, and the third equality comes from plugging in \eqref{eq:impurity_dec_equivalence}.
 Recognizing that the right-hand side is simply $n \textnormal{MDI}_k(\mathcal{S}, \mathcal{D}_n^*)$ completes the proof of the left equality in \eqref{eq:MDI_r2_equivalence}.
-The right equality follows from the definition of training $\rsq$ as measuring the fraction of variance in the responses explained by the fitted values.
+The right equality follows from the definition of training $\rsq$.